Big Devon Meadows Count

 Moor Meadows has created a successful volunteer-led model on Dartmoor to inspire landowners to create or restore meadows, and share expertise to encourage more people to get involved.

-The Big Meadow Count will audit, survey, evaluate, and protect as many species-rich grassland sites as possible across Devon – increasing knowledge of this under-represented habitat to better understand the extent and quality of fragmented sites.
+The Big Devon Meadows Count is a two year project with a pilot in the first year.
+It will audit, survey, evaluate, and protect as many species-rich grassland sites as possible across Devon – increasing knowledge of this under-represented habitat to better understand the extent and quality of fragmented sites.

 There is currently a lack of consistent data on meadows outside of SSSIs and County Wildlife Sites; a lack of support for small meadow owners; and a lack of data on new species-rich meadows created through green hay or seeding.
 This means a whole set of new meadow sites in Devon are under-recorded and unrecognised.

-The Big Meadow Count will empower landowners by giving them the tools, knowledge, and survey skills to better protect grassland sites.
+The Big Devon Meadows Count will empower landowners by giving them the tools, knowledge, and survey skills to better protect grassland sites.

 It will provide training and a common format for recording information about site boundaries, species lists, and habitat management.

-In year 1, data for a minimum of 230 sites will be digitised and analysed by Devon Biodiversity Records Centre.
-The year will culminate with a celebration of sites, a review of progress, and a discussion within the network about how privately-owned grassland habitats can be best protected for the future.
+In year 1, a pilot project will collect data for a minimum of 59 sites that will be digitised and analysed by Devon Biodiversity Records Centre.
+By the end of the second year, another 230 sites will be added.
+At the end of the project there will be a celebration of sites, a review of progress, and a discussion within the network about how privately-owned grassland habitats can be best protected for the future.

 Key project deliverables: